mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 - `theme.spacing` now returns single values with px units by default.
   This change improves the integration with styled-components & emotion.

-  > ✅ This is handled in [🪄preset-safe codemod](#preset-safe) by removing any 'px' suffix from `theme.spacing` calls in a template string.
+  > ✅ This is handled in the [preset-safe codemod](#preset-safe) by removing any 'px' suffix from `theme.spacing` calls in a template string.

   Before: